Architecture

 CHarles Rennie Mackintosh, Glasgow School of Art.
 Source: Glasgow School of Art, Glasgow, Scotland, most beautiful libraries

 Charles Rennie Mackintosh, Glasgow School of Art, Glasgow, Scotland.
-Institution’s website.
+Glasgow School of Art’s website.

 Sad story to begin with… This library was designed by Charles Rennie Mackintosh, a front architect of the Glasgow School, a style which had a lot in common with Symbolism and Secession in continental Europe.
 Sadly, this masterpiece was damaged in a freak fire in May 2014.
-If that wasn’t enough, another fire ripped through the library in June 2018, as a major restoration was nearing completion… As of 2021 the library is still under ongoing restoration and… fire investigation.
+If that wasn’t enough, another fire ripped through the library in June 2018, as a major restoration was nearing completion.
+The library is still being rebuild and is planned to reopen in 2030.

 2. Library of Alexandria